-To best protect volunteers’ sensitive information UGA requires volunteers to personally enter their sensitive information into a secured system.
+To best protect volunteers’ sensitive information UGA requires volunteers to enter their sensitive information into a secured system personally.
 With this system, volunteer applicants will receive an email from customer_accurate.com providing instructions on accessing a secured portal to enter their information.
 The email form Accurate is time-sensitive, so please plan to check your email regularly.
-Requested information will include volunteers’ Social Security number and driver’s license.
-The applicant will authorize their consent of background investigation online when providing personal information.
+The requested information will include the volunteers’ Social Security numbers and driver’s licenses.
+The applicant will authorize their consent to background investigation online when providing personal information.
 UGA HR will continue to approve the background investigation once the investigation is completed and a UGA Military Staff person will inform volunteers when further training or information is needed.
-If you have questions throughout the process, please contact us and we will be happy to help.
+If you have questions throughout the process, please get in touch with us and we will be happy to help.

 Serving as an Advocate is the easiest option to volunteer.
-Advocate Volunteers are needed to simply spread the word about Georgia 4-H Military Programs.
-Share us with your organizations, follow us on Facebook & Instagram @gamilcamps and share our posts and, most importantly, tell military youth about our activities!
+Advocate Volunteers are needed to spread the word about Georgia 4-H Military Programs simply.
+Share us with your organizations, follow us on Facebook & Instagram @gamilcamps, and share our posts and, most importantly, tell military youth about our activities!
 Advocates might also be asked to host a Georgia 4-H Military Programs information table at events across the state to inform communities about what we offer.
 Sign up for our Mailing List to receive event updates in the future.

 County Program Development Team Member